Example using FastAPI

 When multiple asynchronous tasks attempt to read from and write to the same memory object simultaneously, you can encounter race conditions and inconsistent state issues.
 Imagine two concurrent requests for the same user interacting with a chatbot.
 If both requests read the current conversation history, generate a response based on it, and then try to save the updated history back, the final state might only reflect the changes from one request, losing the context from the other.

-For many web applications or API services built with frameworks like FastAPI or Starlette, you can instantiate a memory object within the scope of a single incoming request.
-Each request gets its own independent memory instance.
+For many web applications or API services built with frameworks like FastAPI or Starlette, you can utilize the RunnableWithMessageHistory pattern.
+This allows you to define a single chain structure while ensuring that each incoming request retrieves and updates its own independent message history based on a session ID.

 from fastapi import FastAPI